- Home

 How do I submit my Voters' Pamphlet statement and photo?

 - When you file for office, if you provided an email address, you will receive an email with a link included to allow you to access the online submission tool.
+Candidates are strongly encouraged to use this option.

 - You may email your statement and photo to the Election Office at elections@islandcountywa.gov.